huundvnm-source/df64-control-board/README.md

 ## Working:

-- Relay off on startup
+- Relay off on startup.
 - Press and hold push button (>500ms): relay on until released.
 - Press button: relay on; press again to off.
 Auto off after 60s without any press to protect motor.